artefactory/choice-learn/docs/paper/paper.md

 Discrete choice models aim at predicting choice decisions made by individuals from a menu of alternatives, which is known as an assortment.
 Well-known use cases include predicting a commuter's choice of transportation mode or a customer's purchases.
 A key capability of choice models is their ability to handle assortment variations, such as predicting choices when some alternatives become unavailable or when their features change in different operational contexts.
 This adaptability to different scenarios allows these models to be used as inputs for optimization problems, including assortment planning or pricing.

 Choice-Learn provides a modular suite of choice modeling tools for practitioners and academic researchers to process choice data, and then formulate, estimate and operationalize choice models.
 The library is structured into two levels of usage, as illustrated in Figure \ref{fig:gen_org}.
 The higher-level is designed for fast and easy implementation and the lower-level enables more advanced parameterizations.
-This structure is inspired by Keras [@Chollet:2015] with its different endpoints, enabling a user-friendly modeling interface.
-Choice-Learn was designed with the following objectives:
+This structure is inspired by Keras' different endpoints [@Chollet:2015], which enables a user-friendly modeling interface.
+Choice-Learn is designed with the following objectives:

-- **Streamlined:** The code signature is kept simple for smooth integration of datasets and estimation of standard models.
+- **Streamlined:** The processing of datasets and the estimation of standard choice models are facilitated by a simple code signature.
-- **Scalable:** Optimized processes are implemented, allowing the use of large datasets and large models.
+- **Scalable:** Optimized processes are implemented for features storage and models estimation, allowing the use of large datasets and models with a large number of parameters.
-- **Flexible:** The codebase is designed to be customized in order to fit different use cases.
+- **Flexible:** The codebase can be customized to fit different use cases.
 - **Models Library:** The same package provides implementations of both standard choice models and machine learning-based methods, including neural networks.
-- **Downstream operations:** Post-processing tools that leverage choice models for assortment optimization and pricing are integrated into the library.
+- **Downstream operations:** Post-processing tools that leverage choice models for assortment planning and pricing are integrated into the library.

 ![General Organization of the package. \label{fig:gen_org}](../illustrations/choice_learn_levels.png)